Hocnonsense/vcontact2/README.md

 (Some users have mentioned that their version of pip installs to a non-conda location.
 In this case, run "pip install --prefix=$HOME/conda/bin)

-Alternatively, install from bitbucket.
+**Alternatively, install from bitbucket.**

 ```bash
 git clone bitbucket.org/MAVERICLab/vcontact2
 cd vcontact2 && pip install .
 ```

 You might encounter an issue where pip install doesn't install ALL of the database files.
-In this case, you'll have to manually copy the database files to wherever pip is installing vContact2 to.
+This should have been fixed several versions ago, but just in case, you'll have to manually copy the database files to wherever pip is installing vContact2 to.

 ```bash
 cp vcontact2/vcontact/data/ViralRefSeq-prokaryotes-v??.* $HOME/conda/lib/python3.7/site-packages/vcontact/data/